 1111 Event Center Dr NE, Bemidji, MN 56601

 The Sanford Center is the premier event center in northern Minnesota.
 It’s also the region’s hub for a variety of entertainment and sporting events.
-Sanford Center is a destination for those searching for year-round outdoor sport and fun.
+Sanford Center is a destination for those searching for year-round outdoor sports and fun.

 It opened its doors in 2010 and has been bringing events to Bemidji ever since!
 Sanford Center is also the home of Bemidji State University’s men’s and women’s hockey teams.
 The building is also attached to the spacious George W. Neilson Convention Center.